What is atherosclerosis?

 Who gets atherosclerosis?

 Some people are more likely to develop atherosclerosis because of existing health conditions.
-High blood pressure is one of the conditions that can increase your risk of developing atherosclerosis.
+High blood pressure, or hypertension, is one of the conditions that can increase your risk of developing atherosclerosis.

 This is because high blood pressure means that your blood travels around your blood vessels with greater force than it does when under normal or low blood pressure.
 This extra force can, eventually, cause damage to the inner walls of the arteries.